pingcap/docs/tidb-cloud/scale-tidb-cluster.md

 To increase the number of TiDB, TiKV, or TiFlash nodes, take the following steps:

 1. In the TiDB Cloud console, navigate to the **Active Clusters** page for your project.
-2. Find the area of the cluster that you want to scale, and click **...** button in the upper-right corner of the area.
+2. Find the area of the cluster that you want to scale, and click **...** in the upper-right corner of the area.

     > **Tip:**
     >